lemocla/Which-way-is-up/documentation/features/features.md

     If a user has an item in their shopping bag, quantities in the shopping bag will display next to shopping cart icon.

     The navigation bar will be partly populated dynamically when the shop owner adds additional types of portfolio (in the same way as commission and collection).
-Each dropdown menu in each portfolio categories will also dynamically populated so that the shop owner can keep the website up-to-date.
+Each dropdown menu in each portfolio categories will also be dynamically populated so that the shop owner can keep the website up-to-date.

     ![navbar mobile](screenshots/navbar-mobile.png)